hack3rmann/tecs/README.md

 ## About

-Simple implementation of popular data structure called 'Entity Component System' (or ECS for short).
+Simple implementation of convinient data structure called 'Entity Component System' (or ECS for short).

 ## Goals